Logo Futurismo

 There are several picnic areas equipped with tables and benches as well as bins.
 So why not take a break there and listen to the sound of nature while tasting some local products?

-14. Visit the neighboring islands
+14. Visit the Neighboring Islands

 Fernando Resendes | Beautiful colors from Terceira to Pico and São Jorge islands.